GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 In furtherance of making every agency's No FEAR Act data easily accessible, it was suggested that agencies maintain their posted data so that it is readily retrievable by commercial search engines.
 EEOC agrees and has added a subsection setting forth this requirement.

 Finally, some commenters suggested that each agency provide EEOC with the hyperlink to its No FEAR data and that EEOC post the agency hyperlinks in one location on EEOC's public Web site.
 EEOC has decided to adopt this suggestion.
 Therefore, the final rule contains the requirement that an agency provide EEOC with the URL for the location of its No FEAR data and provide URL updates as necessary.
-Agencies can e-mail their URLs to EEOC at NoFEAR.URLS@eeoc.gov.{{< / law >}}
+Agencies can e-mail their URLs to EEOC at NoFEAR.URLS@eeoc.gov.{{< / card-law >}}

-## Cross-agency portals
-Cross-agency portals, as required by law or policy

-{{< box >}}
-##### Required link text:
-See individual requirements for your agency

-##### Required on:
-- See individual requirements for your agency

-##### Required by:
-- [OMB M-05-04, Policies for Federal Agency Public Websites](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2005/m05-04.pdf) (PDF, 48 KB, 5 pages, December 2004)
-{{< / box >}}

 ---